What New Car Dealer Fees Should You Pay in 2023?

 2. Ave DMV fees: These amounts are the approximate amount it will cost you to register your new vehicle within the state you currently reside in.

 3. Trade-In tax: If there is a “T” in the column, you will pay to take on the total amount of your new car purchase price.
-If there is a “P” in this column, you will only pay sales tax on the trade difference ( the difference between your new car purchase and the value of your trade-in), saving you money.
+If there is a “P” in this column, you will only pay sales tax on the trade difference ( the difference between your new car purchase and your trade-in value), saving you money.

 4. Rebates taxed?: A “Y” in this column means that the buyer will pay tax on the purchase price before the manufacturer’s cash rebate is applied.

-5. Doc fee limits: This will tell you if the documentation fee is regulated by the state and the maximum amount allowed by state law.
+5. Doc fee limits: This will tell you if the state regulates the documentation fee and the maximum amount allowed by state law.

 6. Ave doc fee: The typical amount you can expect to pay for a dealer doc fee per state.